Luchador/GUD/tools/geditor/docs/MODEL_VERTEX_PAINT.md

 The picker between **Materials** and **Face properties** provides HSV controls and R, G, B and A fields (0–255).
 Click a visible face near a vertex to paint its RGBA.
 Corners sharing the same native vertex update together; separate vertices at UV/color seams remain separate.
-Drag either mouse button to orbit;
+Drag the left or right mouse button to orbit, hold the middle button and drag to pan, and scroll to zoom.
+Panning moves the orbit target with the camera, so you can focus on a small model part.
-camera drags do not paint. **Pick Color** samples the nearest vertex's authored RGBA; Escape cancels sampling.
+Camera drags do not paint. **Pick Color** samples the nearest vertex's authored RGBA; Escape cancels sampling.

 Use **Ctrl+Z** to undo painting and **Ctrl+Y** or **Ctrl+Shift+Z** to redo it.